mhzrerfani/React-shopping-cart/README.md

-# React-shopping-cart
-a Shopping Cart Built with React and Typescript
+a Simple Shopping Cart Built with React and Typescript
+Styles: Material ui and Styled-components
+Fetching tool: React-query